lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ------------------------------------------

-Table: Motif counts z-scores and CI99%
+Table: Motif counts z-scores and CI99%.
+The proportions for the three scales are different (Pearson's Chi-squared test of independence X-squared = 12612, df = 6, p-value < 2.2e-16)

 \normalsize